 People in the lab

 Volker is the PI of the Cell Adhesion group.
 He started his career in Würzburg, Germany in 2008 to study dysfunction of intercellular adhesion in the blistering skin disease pemphigus.
-He appointed Assistant professor of Anatomy in at the Ludwig-Maximilians-Universitaet Munich, Germany, in 2011, where he was tenured as Associate professor in 2017.
+He was appointed as Assistant professor of Anatomy in at the Ludwig-Maximilians-Universitaet Munich, Germany, in 2011, and was tenured as Associate professor in 2017.
 In 2018, he moved his lab to the University of Basel, Switzerland and joined the Department of Biomedicine and the Institute of Anatomy.
-Besides his long-term scientific goal of understanding and elucidating novel functions of cell adhesion receptors in health and disease, Volker is strongly involved in Anatomy teaching of medical students and physicians.
+Besides his long-term scientific goal of understanding and elucidating novel functions of cell adhesion receptors in health and disease, Volker is strongly involved in teaching Anatomy to medical students and physicians.

 Senior Scientist/Project Leader

 Camilla is a senior scientist and project leader in the Cell Adhesion lab.
 Her research focuses on the function of adhesion molecules in context of different diseases including Cardiomyopathy and Leukemia.
 She studied Medicine in Germany (Würzburg, Munich) and the USA (New York City, Cincinnati).
 After her graduation in 2016, she started to investigate mechanisms regulating cardiac cell-cell adhesion in the lab of Jens Waschke at the LMU Munich.
 In 2018, Camilla joined the Cell Adhesion lab at the DBM in Basel.
 In addition to research, Camilla teaches Anatomy to medical students at the University of Basel